Upcoming Events

 Every month on the 13th @ 6:30 p.m.

 Don’t miss this great opportunity to help grow in your craft, and help other writers grow too!
-Old friends and new faces alike are always welcome at Community Revision Night!Join us for some informal critique on Sunday, October 13 at 6:30 p.m. at the Graduate Hotel in Fayetteville.
+Old friends and new faces alike are always welcome at Community Revision Night!Join us for some informal critique on the 13th of each month at 6:30 p.m. at the Graduate Hotel in Fayetteville.
 As always, this event is FREE and we’d love to see you!

 -